rekola/simplexlsx/Readme.txt

+2017-12-02 Version 0.24
+	Change log:
+		- Added checking of sheet names: length up to 31 characters and forbidden characters "/\[]*:?" are replaced with '_' (Excel restrictions)

 2017-05-09 Version 0.23
 	Change log:
 		- Improved scatter charts to more "scientific" appearance, including color and symbol selection and width of the lines (thanks for this to E.Naumovich).